P-Card Information for State Employee Cardholders

 What is the Purchasing Card (P-Card) Program?

 Answer: Department of Administrative Services and Office of the State Comptroller have come together to co-sponsor commercial card solutions for the State of Connecticut.
 Save time.
 Get your purchases quickly.
 Order from the Internet.
-Pay one bill.
-Write one check – instead of hundreds.
+Pay one bill via ACH instead of writing hundreds of checks.
 The P-Card Program is designed and intended to more effectively meet your purchasing and travel needs.

 How does the P-Card Program work?